Robert Noton Barclay: Public life

 Barclay served as a Justice of the Peace for Manchester.
 He played a prominent role in the commercial life of Manchester, being President of the Manchester Chamber of Commerce from 1914 to 1916 and in 1931 he was a member of a British trade delegation to Argentina led by Sir Robert Burton-Chadwick.
 He served as High Sheriff of Cheshire for 1937–1938.
 Barclay was active in several branches of social and philanthropic work in Manchester, notably as Chairman of the Manchester YMCA and as a member of the court and council of Manchester University.
 He was knighted in 1936 for public and philanthropic services in Manchester.

 Donations of property

-In 1929 Barclay purchased land known the Ings and Stable Hills on the shore of Derwent Water in the Lake District and presented them to the National Trust.
+In 1929 Barclay purchased land known as the Ings and Stable Hills on the shore of Derwent Water in the Lake District and presented them to the National Trust.
 He later acquired Wray Castle on Windermere near Ambleside and made a gift of the castle and 64 acre of the surrounding land to the National Trust.

 In 1943 he presented his then home at Mobberley Hall, Cheshire to the Manchester Education Committee for use as a residential school.